psychemedia/wranglingf1data-docker/README.md

 * login to RStudio with username *rstudio* and password *rstudio*
 * *on the first run*, create a new project: ![RStudio - open new project](https://farm8.staticflickr.com/7547/16017885150_b38d0d338f_o.png)

-* use the folder *wranglingf1data* as the existing project directory
+* use the folder *wranglingf1data* or *wranglingf1datashared* as the existing project directory

 When you have finished working in RStudio, save the project and then stop the container it is running in from the *boot2docker* command line with the command `docker stop f1dj`